 Computer Science High School Challenge

-To celebrate “National Computer Science Education Week,” the Computer Science (CS) Department of the College of Information Science and Technology at the University of Nebraska at Omaha is sponsoring the 8th annual "Computer Science High School Challenge" which includes a CS Quiz Bowl and a Programming Competition on Friday, December 2nd, 2016.
-The Quiz Bowl will be from 10:00AM – 12:00PM and the Programming Competition will be from 1:00PM – 4:00PM (lunch will be provided).
-Your school is invited to form student teams (three students in each team plus a sponsoring teacher, up to two teams per event for each school) to participate.
+To celebrate “National Computer Science Education Week,” the Computer Science (CS) Department of the College of Information Science and Technology at the University of Nebraska at Omaha is sponsoring the 10th Annual "Computer Science High School Challenge" which includes a CS Quiz Bowl and a Programming Competition on Friday, December 7th, 2018.
+The Quiz Bowl is from 10:00AM – 12:00PM and the Programming Competition is from 1:00PM – 4:00PM (lunch will be provided).
+Your school is invited to send teams (three students in each team plus a sponsoring teacher, with up to two teams per event for each school) to participate.
 The two events are independent; you can choose to field teams in one or the other or both.
 A student can participate in one or both events.

-The Quiz Bowl will allow teams to demonstrate their knowledge in computer science and computing technology in questions similar to the College Board's AP computer science exams.
-The Programming Competition will test the teams’ programming abilities in solving some simple computational problems.
+The Quiz Bowl allows teams to demonstrate their knowledge in computer science and computing technology.
+The Programming Competition tests the teams’ programming abilities in solving simple computational problems.
 Basic knowledge and experience in coding is expected.
-It should be a great fun for all!
+Machines will be provided for teams, or they may bring their own laptop to work on.
+Languages allowed are Java, Python, C, C++, and Ruby.
+Additional languages may be made available upon request.
+It should be great fun for all!

-Certificates and awards will be issued to winning teams and individuals.
+Certificates and awards are issued to winning teams and individuals.

-Early registration is recommended, with a deadline of November 5th.
+Early registration is recommended, with a deadline of November 7th.
+Due to space limitations, we can accept only up to 25 teams in each event on a first-come-first-served basis.
 The following information is required:

-- Sponsor (teacher name, contact information – email, phone #, etc.)
+- Sponsor (teacher name, contact information – email, phone number, etc.)

-For further information and questions regarding the High School Challenge and other activities related to National Computer Science Education Week, please feel free to contact Peg Nunamaker (402.554.2423 or email@example.com), or connect to our college web site.
+For further information and questions regarding the High School Challenge and other activities related to National Computer Science Education Week, please feel free to contact Leigh Choi (402-554-2423 or firstname.lastname@example.org), or connect to our college web site http://www.ist.unomaha.edu.

 The UNO National Computer Science Education Week Computer Science Bowl is a “Pub Quiz” style trivia game.